Page contents

 What is Covid-19?

-People can be infected with Covid-19 and never develop Covid symptoms or have only mild symptoms which they can recover from.
-For some people Covid-19 can be fatal.
+People can be infected with Covid-19 and never develop Covid symptoms.
+It can result in individuals developing long covid.
+For others, it is fatal.

 Covid-19 is caused by a virus called coronavirus.
-Coronaviruses are a large family of viruses with some causing less severe disease, such as the common cold, and others causing more severe disease.
+Coronaviruses are a large family of viruses with some causing less severe disease, such as the common cold.
+Others cause more severe disease.

 On 31 December 2019, World Health Organization (WHO) was informed of a cluster of cases of pneumonia detected in Wuhan, Hubei Province, China.
 The new coronavirus was identified and named SARS-CoV-2.